lyteword/chspurgeon-tod/volume-5/psalm-108.md

 ## Explanatory Notes & Quaint Sayings

 **Whole Psalm.** Note the different application of the words as they are used in Ps 57:1-11 and Ps 60:1-12, and as they are employed in Ps 108:1-13.
 In the former they were prophetic of prosperity yet to come, and consolatory in the expectation of approaching troubles.
 In the latter, they are eucharistic for mercies already received, and descriptive of the glorious things which God has prepared for his Son and for Israel his people.
 The Psalm, thus interpreted, announces that Messiah's travail is ended, when the troubles of Israel are brought to a close.
 David's Son and David's Lord has taken to himself his great power and begun to reign, and sitting upon the throne of his glory, he sings this hymn, Ps 108:1-6.
 But with the glory of the Redeemer is associated also the restoration, to favour and happiness, of Israel, his long cast off, but not forgotten people.
 The setting up of King Messiah upon the holy hill of Zion is graphically described, and all Jehovah's promises are realised in the most ample measure.
 Messiah is described as a conqueror when the battle is won, and kings and nations, prostrate at his feet, await his sentence and judgment upon them.
 "I will rejoice.
 I will divide and portion out Shechem and the valley of Succoth.
 Gilead is mine, and I give it to the children of Gad and Reuben.
 And Manasseh also is mine.
 Ephraim is my strength in war: my horn of defence.
 Judah is my king."
 Thus in gracious and flattering words, the victor addresses his confederates and subjects.
 In a different strain, a strain of sarcasm and contempt, he announces his pleasure respecting his vanquished enemies."
 Moab I will use as a vessel to wash my feet in.
 Over proud Edom I will cast my shoe, as an angry master to a slave ministering to him.
 Philistia follow my chariot, and shout forth my triumph."
 But what is to be understood of the next passage, Ps 108:10, "Who will bring me into Edom?"
 Edom is already treated as a vassal state, Ps 108:9.
 When all the nations become the kingdoms of Messiah, what is this Edom that is to be amongst his latest triumphs?
 One passage only seems to bear upon it, Isa 63:1, and from this we learn that it is from Edom as the last scene of his vengeance, the conquering Messiah will come forth, "clothed with a vesture dipped in blood."
-This Edom is therefore named with anxiety, because after its overthrow, Messiah will shine out "King of kings, and Lord of lords", Re 19:13-16.— *R.H.
-Ryland.*
+This Edom is therefore named with anxiety, because after its overthrow, Messiah will shine out "King of kings, and Lord of lords", Re 19:13-16.— *R. H. Ryland.*

 **Whole Psalm.** This psalm hath two parts: in the former is the thanksgiving of faith and promise of praise, in hope of obtaining all which the church is here to pray for, (Ps 108:1-5).
 In the latter part is the prayer for preservation of the church, Ps 108:6, with confidence to be heard and helped, whatsoever impediment appear, against all who stand out against Christ's kingdom, whether within the visible church (Ps 108:7-8), or whether without, such as are professed enemies unto it, (Ps 108:9-11), which prayer is followed forth (Ps 108:12), and comfortably closed with assurance of the Church's victory by the assistance of God, Ps 108:13.— *David Dickson.*

 **Verse 1.** *O God, my heart is fixed.* The wheels of a chariot revolve, but the axletree turns not; the sails of a mill move with the wind, but the mill itself moves not; the earth is carried round its orbit, but its centre is fixed.
-So should a Christian be able, amidst changing scenes and changing fortunes, to say, *"O God, my heart is fixed, my heart is fixed."* — *G.S.
-Bowes, in "Illustrative Gatherings",* 1862.
+So should a Christian be able, amidst changing scenes and changing fortunes, to say, *"O God, my heart is fixed, my heart is fixed."* — *G. S. Bowes, in "Illustrative Gatherings",* 1862.

 **Verse 1.** *My heart is fixed.* The prophet saith *his heart was ready,* so the old translation hath it; the new translation, *"My heart is fixed."* The word in the Hebrew signifies, first, *ready,* or *prepared.* Then, secondly, it signifies *fixed.* We first fit, prepare a thing, sharpen it, before we drive it into the ground, and then drive it in and fix it.
 So ask seriously and often, that thy heart may be ready, and may also be fixed, and this by a *habit* which brings readiness and fixedness, as in other holy duties, so in that of meditation.— *Nathanael Ranew, in "Solitude improved by Divine Meditation,"* 1670.